myint/pen/README.rst

 Success stories or problem reports are welcome.

 If pen is started with the -w option, statistics are saved in html format when a USR1 signal is received.
-The cgi script penstats can be used to simplify this; it must be edited to reflect local conditions.